Alexander Ovechkin

 Personal Life of Alexander Ovechkin

-The famous hockey player's name frequently appeared in overseas press headlines due to various high-profile romances.
-Over the years, journalists linked the Russian athlete to well-known beauties like Victoria Lopyreva, Zhanna Friske, and even Fergie (the lead singer of Black Eyed Peas).
-It's hard to judge how true these rumors are.
+The hockey superstar's love life regularly made international headlines with various high-profile romances.
+Over the years, media outlets connected him to celebrities including Victoria Lopyreva, Zhanna Friske, and even Fergie (the lead singer of Black Eyed Peas).
+The accuracy of these reports remains unclear.

-The hockey player dated famous Russian tennis player Maria Kirilenko for a long time.
+He had a long-term relationship with Russian tennis star Maria Kirilenko for a long time.
 On December 31, 2012, the couple announced their engagement.
-However, in mid-2014, the hockey star's press service announced their breakup.
-Later, Maria gave an interview where she said she was tired of "certain habits of Alexander" and wished him happiness in his future career.
+However, his representatives announced their split in mid-2014.
+Maria later revealed in an interview that she'd grown tired of "certain habits of Alexander's" and wished him well in his career.
 Rumors spread in the media that the breakup was caused by the hockey player's affair with 19-year-old gymnast Karolina Sevastyanova.

 In the photo: Alexander Ovechkin and Maria Kirilenko